sheldonucr/ee260_lab/lab4/README.md

 compile_ultra -gate_clock -no_autoungroup
 ```

-- When you write a synthesized file and ddc file, you need to have a `-hierachy` option
+- When you write a synthesized file and ddc file, you need to have a `-hierarchy` option

 ```
 write -format ddc -hierarchy -output "OUTPUTFILE.ddc"